brunosouza-justauto/eng/memory-bank/activeContext.md

 5. **Enhanced Time Picker**: Implementation of a structured time picker with hour/minute dropdowns in 24-hour format
 6. **UI/UX Improvements**: General styling enhancements to the meal planner interface
 7. **Average Nutrition Calculation**: Improved calculation of average nutrition values by day type
+8. **Meal Notes Display**: Added meal notes in expanded view of meal cards in MealLoggingWidget
+9. **Intelligent UI Expansion**: Auto-expansion of first unlogged meal to guide users through their meal plan

 ## Recent Changes